-Minneapolis College prohibits the unlawful possession, consumption (use), sale, or distribution of alcohol by all students and employees and enforces all applicable drinking/liquor law and policies on campus, including Federal law, Minnesota State law, Minneapolis Ordinances, and College policy.
+Minneapolis College prohibits the unlawful possession, consumption (use), sale, or distribution of alcohol by students and employees and enforces all applicable liquor laws and policies on campus, including Federal law, Minnesota State law, Minneapolis Ordinances, and College policy.

 The possession or consumption of alcohol is prohibited in all Minneapolis College campus buildings and applies regardless of age.
-Consuming Alcohol and Loitering with an Open Container of Alcohol is a violation of the law in accordance with Minneapolis Ordinance 364.40 and 364.45.
+Consuming Alcohol and Loitering with an Open Container of Alcohol is a violation of the law under Minneapolis Ordinance 364.40 and 364.45.
 The only exception is for special events authorized by the Minnesota State Board of Trustees.

-Students who are found to be in possession of an open container or consuming alcohol while on campus will be subject to disciplinary action for violating the Student Code of Conduct.
+Students in possession of an open container or consuming alcohol while on campus will be subject to disciplinary action for violating the Student Code of Conduct.
 If students are not cooperative the Minneapolis Police Department may be called to assist, and the student may be subject to citation or arrest.

-Employees who are found to be in possession of an open container or consuming alcohol while on campus will be subject to disciplinary action and if not cooperative the Minneapolis Police Department may be called to assist.
+Employees in possession of an open container or consuming alcohol while on campus will be subject to disciplinary action and if not cooperative the Minneapolis Police Department may be called to assist.

-Non-student/non-employees who are found to be in possession of an open container or consuming alcohol while on campus may be asked to leave campus, may be prohibited from returning for one year, if uncooperative the Minneapolis Police Department may be called to assist, and the individual may be subject to citation or arrest.
+Non-student/non-employees possessing an open container or consuming alcohol while on campus may be asked to leave campus and may be prohibited from returning for one year.
+If uncooperative the Minneapolis Police Department may be called to assist, and the individual may be subject to citation or arrest.